DevOpsDolapo/DevOps_Projects/PROJECT 6/Project6.md

-# Documentation for Understanding Client-Server Architecture with MYSQL as RDBMS
+# Understanding Client-Server Architecture with MYSQL as RDBMS

 Client-Server architecture refers to a model where two or more computers are connected together over a network to send and receive requests (information or data) between one another.